A general Banach-Stone type theorem and applications: Consequences

 Continuity of $\lambda_G$ implies that for all $x\in \G[0]$ and $f\in C_c(\G)$, $\lim_{i\in I_x}\Vert a^x_i f\Vert_{I,\ra}=\int |f(\gamma)|d\lambda^x(\gamma)$, and similarly on $\H$.

 Given $f,g\in C_c(\G)$, we use Lemma \ref{lemmadisjointnessl1} to obtain

-and the last condition is preserved by $T$, so by Jarosz' Theorem $T$ is of the form $Tf(\alpha)=\widetilde{P}(\alpha)f(\widetilde{\phi}(\alpha))$ for a certain homeomorphism $\widetilde{\phi}:\H\to\G$ and a non-vanishing continuous scalar function $\widetilde{P}$.
+and the last condition is preserved by $T$, so by Jarosz' Theorem $T$ is of the form $Tf(\alpha)=\widetilde{P}(\alpha)f(\widetilde{\phi}(\alpha))$ for a certain homeomorphism $\widetilde{\phi}\colon\H\to\G$ and a non-vanishing continuous scalar function $\widetilde{P}$.
 We can readily see that $\widetilde{\phi}$ and $\widetilde{P}$ are extensions of $\phi$ and $P$, respectively, so instead let us simply denote $\widetilde{\phi}=\phi$ and $\widetilde{P}=P$.

-The proof that $\phi$ is a groupoid isomorphism, and that $P$ can be decomposed as $P=(D\circ\phi)p$ for the (continuous) Radon-Nikodym derivative $D$ and some continuous morphism $p:\H\to\mathbb{C}\setminus\left\{0\right\}$ is the same as in Theorem \ref{theoremmeasuredgroupoidconvolutionalgebra}, but the verification that $|p|=1$ is different.
+The proof that $\phi$ is a groupoid isomorphism, and that $P$ can be decomposed as $P=(D\circ\phi)p$ for the (continuous) Radon--Nikodym derivative $D$ and some continuous morphism $p\colon\H\to\mathbb{C}\setminus\left\{0\right\}$ is the same as in Theorem \ref{theoremmeasuredgroupoidconvolutionalgebra}, but the verification that $|p|=1$ is different.